 Areas of counselling I deal with

-I do not charge for an initial 30 minute meeting.
-If we agree to work together I charge £35 per weekly 50 minute session.
+I charge £55 per weekly 50 minute session.
 I have run two weekly 'at cost' places on a donations basis since 2012 and intend to continue this practice.
 Please feel free to discuss whether one is available and suitable for you when we meet.

 - Worked as Mental Health Adviser for the University of Wales, Trinity Saint David until 2015.